patataofcourse/patataofcourse.github.io/content/support-me/_index.md

 You can find my Ko-Fi [here](https://ko-fi.com/patataofcourse) for one-off donations!
 Feel free to drop some words of support, or to let me know what project of mine you're most invested in :D

-I'm also in the process of opening commissions for code patches and tooling - if you're interested, keep an eye out!
+~~I'm also in the process of opening commissions for code patches and tooling - if you're interested, keep an eye out!~~ Update: I got extremely burned out.
+Oops.